What are Tax Treaties?

 If you live in the UK and work there, then chances are good you also have a pension there.
 Thanks to the US UK Tax Treaty, you can defer tax payments on your foreign pension.
 In the eyes of the IRS, your outside pension is the same as an American 401k or other retirement contribution.

-Once you are ready to start receiving pension payments, the tax treaty can help you avoid being double-taxed then too.
+Once you are ready to start receiving pension payments, the tax treaty can help you avoid being double-taxed as well.
 According to the agreement, your pension only faces taxation in the country you reside.

 Using the Foreign Tax Credit to avoid Double Taxation